-Staff at the academy understand that likewise this is a potential Safeguarding issue and they must follow the normal safeguarding process and Child Protection procedures passing this information to the Designated Safeguarding Lead (DSL) immediately.
-The DSL will then assess this information and where necessary make appropriate referrals to MASH.
+Staff at the school receive training to understand that forced marriage is a safeguarding concern and they will follow the normal safeguarding process and child protection procedures passing this information to the Designated Safeguarding Lead (DSL) immediately.
+The DSL will then assess this information and where necessary make appropriate referrals to the Local Authority.
+In dealing with such a concern the safeguarding team will work with other safeguarding agencies following national guidance updated in April 2023: